Tukuran

-Tukuran, officially the Municipality of Tukuran (Lungsod sa Tukuran; Subanen: Benwa Tukuran; Iranun: Inged a Tukudan; Chavacano: Municipalidad de Tukuran; Bayan ng Tukuran), is a 4th class municipality in the province of Zamboanga del Sur, Philippines.
+Tukuran, officially the Municipality of Tukuran (Lungsod sa Tukuran; Subanen: Benwa Tukuran; Iranun and Maranao: Inged a Tukudan; Chavacano: Municipalidad de Tukuran; Bayan ng Tukuran), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 42,429 people.

 Kargado, a movie starring Gardo Versoza, was shot in Tukuran at Tabak E Beach Resort (now E and D beach) in 1998 (circa).

 History

-Tukuran is derived from the word tukod meaning "to build" or "to construct".
-Its original inhabitants were Subanuns, Maguindanaons and Iranuns.
+Tukuran is derived from the word tukod meaning 'to build' or 'to construct'.
+Its original inhabitants were Subanons, Maranaons, Maguindanaons, and Iranuns.

 Historically, Tukuran was a passing point of many merchants because of its location on the trade route.
 Merchants of different tribes regularly passed by the area, carrying with them their wares.
 These merchants usually came from the nearby provinces, most specifically, Zamboanga City and Southern Mindanao, as well as the places of Lanao and the Misamis region (Misamis Occidental and Misamis Oriental).
 When the Spaniards came, they tried to control the trade route, building the famous Fort Militar that overlooks Tukuran and the northern part of Illana Bay, as well as the so-called Spanish Trocha which then connected Tukuran directly to the regions of Lanao and Misamis.
 It came to be known as the Trocha de Tukuran (Trocha that means in Meranau Afta or Apazan).

 Close to the end of the century,in 1899, the Muslims, under the leadership of Sultan Amay Untad Panduma, founded a settlement in Tukuran.
 They claimed to have come from the Iranon tribe.
 Since their number was large, they decided to divide themselves and settle in the neighboring sitios.
 Sultan Paduma's descendants succeeded him in ruling the group.

 The first wave of Christian settlers followed a few years later, led by Feliz Ocampo, the grandfather of Felix Ocampo Sr. They hailed from far up north, in Manila.
 They chose to settle in the shores of Tukuran.
 They were later followed by the settlers from Pangasinan together with their families and farming equipment.

 Before Tukuran became a municipality, it was a part of the municipality of Labangan, until November 29, 1958, when President Carlos P. Garcia, under the recommendation of the Zamboanga del Sur Provincial Board headed by Governor Bienvenido Ebarle, signed Executive Order No. 323 making Tukuran a municipality.
 The first municipal mayor appointed to head the municipality was Mayor Filomeno C. Villamero (who was then elected vice mayor of Labangan), with Sultan Mamadra Panduma as the vice mayor.